atroxaper/p6-LogP6-Blog-Example/README.md

 # ...
 ```

-If we run the script `perl6 prime-calculator.p6 --is-prime=73` then we will no
+If we run the script `perl6 prime-calculator.p6 --is-prime=73` then we will see no
 output at all.
 It is because the default logger level is `error` - all logs with
 importance level below error will be dropped.
 Let's update default logger filter
 to allow all log levels.
 We can do it by calling `filter` routine with the
-filter name and desired log level.
+filter name and a desired log level.
 Default filter has a zero-length string name.
 Default LogP6 module export contains only `get-logger` routine.
 For getting
 access to configuration routines you need to `use LogP6 ` with `:configure;`
 tag.